 Why Should Customers Choose You Over A Competitor?

 Tons of businesses boast about their years in the industry or their top-of-the-line customer service.
-These are both valuable, but if you’re promoting the same benefits as others in the industry, those benefit statements become expectations of your product or service—not differentiators.
+These are both valuable, but if you’re promoting the same benefits as your competitors, those benefit statements become expectations of your product or service—not differentiators.
 So why should customers choose you over a competitor?
 Identifying your competitive advantage is one of the foundational steps you need to take to establish a strong marketing strategy.

-Answering the question, "Why should customers choose you?" and understanding what sets you apart may seem obvious, but many business owners spend so much time focusing on the day-to-day of their business that they don’t often step back to look at the big picture.
-This is understandable, but failing to look at this strategic aspect can make your marketing ineffective.
+Understanding what sets you apart may seem obvious, but many business owners spend so much time focusing on the day-to-day of their business that they don’t step back to look at the big picture.
+This is understandable, but failing to look at your differentiators can make your marketing ineffective.

 What is your competitive advantage?